For daily wit & wisdom, sign up for the Almanac newsletter.

 Sterilize the jars by washing and then keeping them hot in a pot of boiling water until you are ready to fill them.
 Using the dishwasher will also get the job done without the pot of boiling water!

 Use real canning jars (Ball or Kerr), screw bands, and new lids when you can.
-Lids on the market today do not need to be heated to activate the sealing compound before placing on the jar top.
+Lids on the market today do not need to be heated to activate the sealing compound before placing them on the jar top.

 When you fill the jars, do not fill to the very top.
 This is called “head space” and can vary depending on your recipe (1/4 inch or 1/2 inch).
 If you overfill the jars, the food may interfere with the lid’s sealing compound and your jars will not seal properly.

-When processing time is done, turn off the heat and remove the lid venting the steam away from yourself.
+When processing time is done, turn off the heat and remove the lid, venting the steam away from yourself.
 Remove each jar with the jar lifter and place upright and 1 to 2 inches apart on a cloth towel to cool.
 Let jars cool 12 to 24 hours.

 In general, your canned foods should last all year long, as long as they are stored in a cool, dry place.
-A broken seal is a sign air has gotten in.
-A bulging lid or a lid that seems corroded or rusty is also is a sign of spoilage.
+A broken seal is a sign that air has gotten in.
+A bulging lid or a lid that seems corroded or rusty is also a sign of spoilage.

 It’s important to know the food you’re planning on canning.
 More specifically, you need to know whether it is a low- or high-acid food, which dictates which canning method to use: water-bath or pressure canning.